 The initial responsibility for recognizing an academic difficulty and for taking steps to resolve it rests with the student.
 Those encountering academic difficulty in courses or other degree requirements are expected to consult with the appropriate faculty member immediately and, if necessary, to seek additional assistance.
 The departments and programs monitor the academic records of their students as a matter of course.

 When it is found that a student is in academic difficulty, and depending upon the severity of the situation, the student may receive:

 ● an oral warning from the department or program;

 ● a written warning from the department or program;

 ● a written warning from the Graduate School; or

 ● a written termination of degree candidacy from the Graduate School.

-The first, second, or third actions will be taken when the student receives one "F," or when the student's grade point average or letter grade average falls below the minimum level required for good academic standing.
-The fourth action, termination of candidacy, will be taken either when the student has accumulated two failing grades (grades of "F" or "U"), regardless of the number of credits assigned to those two courses, or when it is no longer possible for the student's grade point average (GPA) to reach the minimum level required for graduation in his or her degree program.
+The first, second, or third actions will be taken when the student receives one "F," or when the student's grade point average or letter-grade average falls below the minimum level required for good academic standing.
+The fourth action, termination of candidacy, will be taken either when the student has failed (grades of "F" or "U") 20% or more of the credits required for the degree, or when it is no longer possible for the student's grade point average (GPA) to reach the minimum level required for graduation in their degree program.
 Students will not be allowed to register for additional credits beyond those required for graduation for the purpose of raising an inadequate GPA.

 III.E.
 Faculty Mentoring